Microsoft/azure-docs.pt-pt/articles/azure-sql/managed-instance/migrate-sql-server-users-to-instance-transact-sql-tsql-tutorial.md

     go
     ```

-1. Verifique a sua migração para obter a base de dados, tabela e diretores corretos.
+1. Verifique a sua migração para obter a base de dados, tabela e principais corretas.

     ```sql
     -- Switch to the database migration that is already restored for MI